WebAssembly/component-model/design/mvp/CanonicalABI.md

 If the `FuncInst` calls `OnResolve` before returning; the returned `Call` object is somewhat vestigial since `request_cancellation` cannot be called.
-However, as described in the [async explainer](Async.md#structured-concurrency), an async call's `Thread` can keep executing after calling `OnResolve`; there's just nothing (currently) that the caller can know or do about it (hence there are currently no other methods on `Call`).
+However, as described in the [concurrency explainer], an async call's `Thread` can keep executing after calling `OnResolve`; there's just nothing (currently) that the caller can know or do about it (hence there are currently no other methods on `Call`).

 ## Supporting definitions